 How to Manage Two-Factor Authentication on your DigitalOcean Account

-Enable and Disable: User Profile > Settings > Security
+- Settings: User Profile > Settings > Security.

 Enabling Two-Factor Authentication

-To enable two-factor authentication settings for your DigitalOcean Account, you can click any of the Control Panel reminders or navigate to the Security tab as described below:
+To enable two-factor authentication for your DigitalOcean Account, log into the Control Panel, open the User menu, and choose Security in the left navigation.
+You can also click any of the Control Panel reminders to enable 2FA.

 Note: If you're using a team, be sure to switch to the Security tab associated with your personal account. not the team.